Maikel Garcia Preview, Player Props: Royals vs. White Sox

 Maikel Garcia At The Plate

-- Garcia is batting .285 with 19 doubles, three triples, four home runs and 29 walks.
+- Garcia is batting .284 with 19 doubles, four triples, four home runs and 29 walks.

-- Garcia will look to extend his five-game hitting streak.
-He's batting .429 during his last outings.
+- Garcia will look to extend his six-game hitting streak.
+He's batting .391 in his last games.

+- Garcia has reached base via a hit in 73 games this year (of 103 played), and had multiple hits in 28 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.